Data-driven invariant set for nonlinear systems with application to command governors: Command governor synthesis problem

 \tikzstyle{block} = [draw, rectangle, minimum height=3em, minimum width=4em] \tikzstyle{block2} = [draw, rectangle, minimum height=3em, minimum width=4em] \tikzstyle{input} = [coordinate] \tikzstyle{output} = [coordinate] \tikzstyle{feedback} = [coordinate] \tikzstyle{pinstyle} = [pin edge={to-,thin,black}]

-An \Ac{rg} is an outer-loop controller, as shown in Fig.~\ref{fig:rg}, that minimally adjusts the reference $r$ from the desired reference $r_d$ to ensure the constraints $\X$ of the system~\eqref{eq:system} are not violated $x\in\X$.
-Often this is posed as a dynamic constrained optimization problem with a sufficiently long prediction horizon where the dynamics $f$ are known in order to predict.
-Alternatively, an \ac{rg} can be reduced to a static optimization problem, if an admissible set of the system~\eqref{eq:system} is available.
-Then, \ac{rg} can be posed as
+A {\acf{cg}} is an outer-loop controller, as shown in Fig.~\ref{fig:rg}, that minimally adjusts the command $r$ from the desired command $r_d$ to ensure the constraints $\X$ of the system~\eqref{eq:system} are not violated $x\in\X$.
+Often this is posed as a dynamic constrained optimization problem with known dynamics $f$ for prediction.
+Alternatively, a {\ac{cg}} can be reduced to a static optimization problem, if an admissible set of the system~\eqref{eq:system} is available.
+Then, {\ac{cg}} can be posed as